liamlmy/Web-Crawler/README.md

 # Web-Crawler
-A simple web crawler in rust
+A simple concurrent web crawler in rust